keyboardDrummer/SmartReactives/README.md

 # Documentation

-The SmartReactives is divided into three layers:
+The SmartReactives API is divided into three layers:
 - Common: the bread and butter of SmartReactives.
 The central classes are ReactiveVariable and ReactiveExpression.
 - Core: the lowest level API on which the other API's are based.
 The central class here is ReactiveManager.
 - Postsharp: an API of attributes that when put on properties will enhance them with SmartReactive capabilities.
 This API provides the most consise code.